 After breakfast, transfer to Shakhrisabz, hometown of Great Tamerlane, arrival to Shakhrisabz: visit remains of Ak-Saray Palace, Kok-Gumbaz Mosque, Khazrati Imom Ensemble.
 After sightseeing Shakhrisabz depart back to Samarkand and visit Paper Mills.
 Overnight in Samarkand.

-After breakfast we continue sightseeing in Bukhara: summer palace of Bukhara emirs Sitora-i-Mokhi Khosa, Necropolis Chor Bark, burial of Sheikhs and Royal family members, Complex of Bahautdin Nakshband, place of locals to worship, visit Samanid Dynasty Mausoleum, Ark Fortress.
+After breakfast we continue sightseeing in Bukhara: summer palace of Bukhara emirs Sitora-i-Mokhi Khosa, Necropolis Chor Bark, burial of Sheikhs and Royal family members, Complex of Bahauddin Naqshband, place of locals to worship, visit Samanid Dynasty Mausoleum, Ark Fortress.
 Overnight in Bukhara.

-After breakfast, we depart Bukhara and drive to Uzbekistan-Turkmenistan border point Farab.
-Border formalities on both sides, crossing the border.
-Transfer to Mary via Turkmenabat and Merv (350 km/4.5h).
+After breakfast, we depart Bukhara and drive to Uzbekistan-Turkmenistan border point in Farab.
+Border formalities on both sides, cross the border.
+Transfer to Mary via Turkmenabat and Merv (4.5hrs).
 Upon arrival tour of Merv which was located at the crossroads of Great Silk Road and quickly became one of most important and biggest cities of the Ancient World.
 Sightseeing will include: Gyz Gala and Oglan Gala, Complex of Askhabs, Gyaur Gala, Erk Gala, Soltan Gala, Soltan Sanjar Mausoleum, Ibn Zeid Mausoleum.
-Dinner and overnight in Mary.
+Overnight in Mary.

 After breakfast, we will visit Bazaar-e-Reza.
-It has two-stories and one of the main shopping areas in Mashad.
+It has two-stories and one of the main shopping areas in Mashhad.
 You can explore the local fabrics, handicrafts, jewelry and more.
-After lunch, transfer to the airport for our flight to Tehran – capital city of Iran.
-Upon arrival at Tehran, transfer to our hotel.
+After lunch, transfer to the airport for our flight to Tehran - capital city of Iran.
+Upon arrival in Tehran, you will be transferred to your hotel.
 Overnight in Tehran.